 Sketch, a desktop vector graphics editor for MacOS released in 2010, has been the go-to choice for many UI and UX designers.
 Sketch is geared toward digital design, so it isn’t weighed down with any print design features.
 Work on your projects on the native MacOS app, then collaborate online with a synced web app.

-Adobe XD is a vector-based design tool specifically for user experience (UX) design.
+Adobe XD is a vector-based design tool specifically for UX design.
 It was released in 2016 with UX-specific features that were not available to designers using Photoshop or Illustrator.
 You can use it as a desktop app on your computer or cloud app on mobile devices.

-To help you make an informed decision on where to invest your time and money, let’s take a closer look at some of the main differences between these three apps UI design apps.
+To help you make an informed decision on where to invest your time and money, let’s take a closer look at some of the main differences between these three UI and UX design apps.

-Both Sketch and Adobe XD have released collaboration features to try and catch up with Figma in this arena.
-Sketch just released its real-time collaboration capability in May 2021, but this feature is only available to those with a Sketch subscription and a compatible version of the Mac app.
+Sketch released its real-time collaboration capability in May 2021 to try and catch up with Figma in this area, but it's only available to those with a subscription and a compatible version of the Mac app.
 Like Figma, this tool includes a browsable version history.
 You can also invite unlimited viewers to test prototypes or give feedback via the Sketch web app.

 Adobe’s Coediting tool lets you save a project to the cloud and invite other editors to design together in real time.
 Projects are compatible across Mac and Windows computers, which makes this a more flexible option than Sketch but not quite as seamless as Figma.

 Learning a new tool takes time, so how beginner-friendly are Figma, Sketch, and Adobe XD?
 Adobe XD and Figma have a slight edge thanks to their collection of learning materials and tutorials.

 Tutorials: Both Figma and Adobe XD offer free tutorials, guides, and other learning materials to help you get familiar with the software and design as a whole.